Finland women's national rugby union team

 The Finland women's national rugby union team represents Finland internationally in rugby union.
 They made their international debut in 2007.

 History

 The women's national team was created in 2006 and the team competed in the Stockholm 10's tournament in 2006.
 Finland started to build a national 15-team for the 2007 Women's European Championships in Belgium, which saw the Finnish team end up in fifth place after defeating Luxembourg in the 5th/6th place final.

+Finland's 3–0 victory over Czechia at the 2022–23 Rugby Europe Women's Trophy saw them move five places higher in the rankings.